faizjamil/learning-dump/red_hat_stuff/ansible/README.md

-# How to install ansible
+# How to install Ansible

-This is assuming an Ubuntu installation
+These first few steps are `apt` specific (Debian-based distros like Ubuntu).
+Refer to your distro's official documentation for how to install Python 3 and the correct version of `pip` if you are not using `apt`.

 ## 1. First, ensure that python3 and pip3 are installed
 ```sh